Carl, Duke of Württemberg

-Carl Maria Peter Ferdinand Philipp Albrecht Joseph Michael Pius Konrad Robert Ulrich Herzog von Württemberg (1 August 1936 – 7 June 2022) was the head of the House of Württemberg from 1975 to 2022.
+Carl Herzog von Württemberg (Carl Maria Peter Ferdinand Philipp Albrecht Joseph Michael Pius Konrad Robert Ulrich; 1 August 1936 – 7 June 2022) was the head of the House of Württemberg from 1975 to 2022.
 He was succeeded by his grandson Wilhelm.

 Life

 Carl was born in Friedrichshafen on 1 August 1936.
 He was the second son of Philipp Albrecht, Duke of Württemberg (1893–1975), and Archduchess Rosa of Austria, Princess of Tuscany (1906–1983).
 He was educated at the classical grammar school in Riedlingen and the University of Tübingen, where he studied law.
 After graduating, he joined the family estate business, based at Altshausen Palace.

 Carl became heir-presumptive to the headship of the House of Württemberg on 29 June 1959, when his older brother, Ludwig, renounced his succession rights.
 He became head of the family when his father died 15 April 1975.
 The family company manages around 5500 hectares of forest, around 2000 hectares of meadows and fields, fifty hectares of vineyards, other land in Germany and abroad, forests in Canada and Austria, and company holdings.
 It also maintains some seventy cultural monuments of the House of Württemberg.
 The current headquarters of the estate is Friedrichshafen Castle.

 On 7 June 2022, Carl died in a hospital in Ravensburg at the age of 85.
 He was succeeded by his grandson Wilhelm since Carl's eldest son Friedrich had predeceased him.